aoshimash/dotfiles/README.md

 ### Install requirements

-You can get these software with this script.
+You can get these softwares with this script.

 ```
 # Install Homebrew (If you haven't installed command line tools yet, this command will install it as well.)